HomeTaskManagement/HTMRepo/README.md

 # HTMRepo
-the main repo of home task management project
+This is the main repo of home task management project